Codenado/PigLatin/README.md

 #### Details
 There are many variations of Pig Latin.
 For our purposes, we'll be using the following rules:

-* Words that start with a vowel, add 'ay' to the end
+* Words that start with a vowel, add 'ay' to the end of the word
-* Words that start with one or more consonants, move the leading consonants to the end and add 'ay'
+* Words that start with one or more consonants, move the leading consonants to the end of the word and add 'ay'
-* If 'qu' is included in the leading consonants, move the 'u' along with 'q' to the end and add 'ay' (don't skip words like 'squeak')
+* If 'qu' is included in the leading consonants, move the 'u' along with 'q' to the end of the word and add 'ay' (don't skip words like 'squeak')
 * For words that start with 'y', treat the 'y' as a consonant
 * For now, don't worry about capitalization or punctuation